 Note that the exit assignments are the same both in the ${\textrm{CVaR}}_{\alpha}$- and mean-optimal solutions (see Figs.~\ref{fig:1guide},~\ref{fig:2guides},~\ref{fig:3guides}).
-But, initially, in the mean-optimal solutions, the guides are closer to their assigned exits.
-As it is shown above in Fig.~\ref{fig:pareto_ev_cvar}, there are multiple Pareto-optimal solutions for a fixed number of guides.
+However, initially, in the mean-optimal solutions, the guides are closer to their assigned exits.
+As shown above, in Fig.~\ref{fig:pareto_ev_cvar}, there are multiple Pareto-optimal solutions for a fixed number of guides.
 When we monitored the solutions more closely, we noticed that moving on the Pareto front from the ${\textrm{CVaR}}_{\alpha}$- to the mean-optimal solution, the guides' initial positions are set closer to their destination exit.
 The only exception is the mean-optimal solution in Fig.~\ref{fig:3guides}(b), where the upper guide is positioned a little farther away in the mean-optimal solution.
-But, this does not matter, since it still influences the upper group of agents.
+This does not matter since it still influences the upper group of agents.

-If we think about the unguided situation, the slowest evacuation occurs in Scenario $2$, when agents are just arriving, and are heading to the exit gates on the opposite end of the hallway.
-This results in a four-way counterflow and large congestion at the intersection.
+If we think about the unguided situation, the slowest evacuation occurs in Scenario $2$.
+In it, agents arrive and head to the exit gates on the opposite end of the hallway, resulting in a four-way counterflow and large congestion at the intersection.
 Hence, the main feature of ${\textrm{CVaR}}_{\alpha}$-optimal solutions is to decrease congestion effects at the intersection.
-In the most probable Scenarios $1$ and $4$, the agents head to the nearest exits even without guides.
-Hence, when minimizing the mean evacuation time, each added guide is positioned close to an exit, until there is one guide close to each exit.
+On the other hand, in the most probable Scenarios $1$ and $4$, the agents head to the nearest exits even without guides.
+Thus, in the mean-optimal solutions, guides are set to lead the agents to the nearest exits.